Obama, Clinton among targets of suspected bombs ahead of U.S. election

 "Have you ever seen this?
 We’re all behaving very well and hopefully we can keep it that way, right?"

-(Reporting by Makini Brice and Jonathan Allen; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Rosalba O'Brien and Cynthia Osterman)
+(Reporting by Makini Brice and Jonathan Allen; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Bill Tarrant and Clarence Fernandez)